Graduate Entry Nursing FAQs

 What if I have taken the GRE test more than once?

 If we receive more than one set of scores for the GRE, we will consider the highest score for each test on the GRE (verbal, quantitative, and analytical writing).
+Note: The GRE/MAT are not required for application.
+While the GRE/MAT test scores are not required to apply, the scores may be requested for an admission decision.

 What if I took the graduate admission test more than 5 years ago?